 Dog rescue home visit questions and checklist

-Below is a checklist of questions we ask and things we look for when we perform a dog adoption home visit.
+Below is a checklist of questions we ask and things we look for during a dog adoption home visit.

 QUESTIONS: